PelionIoT/mbl-docs/Docs/building_images/3_prod.md

         - **noconsole**: disables only u-boot messages output<br>
         - **minimal** (default): disables network booting, fastboot, usb mass storage and device firmware upgrade (DFU)<br>

-    These variables can be customized in different ways like:
+    These variables can be set in various ways:

     - By editing manually the local.conf file inside the bitbake build directory, e.g.: `./build-pico7/machine-imx7d-pico-mbl/mbl-manifest/build-mbl-production/conf/local.conf`;
     - By setting these variables from your meta layer layer.conf file;